animate-css/animate.css/README.md

 </head>
 ```

 2. Add the class `animated` to the element you want to animate.
-You may also want to include the class `infinite` for an infinite loop.
+You may also want to include the class `infinite` for an infinite loop, and/or the class `reverse` to reverse the animation.

 3. Finally you need to add one of the following classes: